HIT Entertainment: 2005–2011: Apax Partners ownership

 On 22 March 2005, Apax Partners purchased HIT for £489.4 million, taking it private, with former BBC director general Greg Dyke becoming chairman.
 On 26 August 2005, HIT announced an agreement with NBCUniversal, PBS, and Sesame Workshop to launch the world's first 24-hour preschool television channel entitled PBS Kids Sprout, with HIT supplying programming for the channel as a result at the time.

-In 2006, HIT closed its DVD sales and distribution arm in the U.S. and contracted with 20th Century Fox Home Entertainment for DVD distribution.
-Soon, the distribution deal ended and was transferred to Lionsgate Home Entertainment who distributed HIT's videos from May 2008 to 2014.
+In February 2006, HIT closed its DVD sales and distribution arm in the U.S. and signed a deal with 20th Century Fox Home Entertainment to release their content in the North American market.
+The deal would significantly boost HIT's distribution to over 70,000 retail storefronts.
 HIT continued to sell and distribute its own DVD output in the UK.

-In September 2007, the company and Chellomedia formed a joint venture to run the JimJam children's channel.
-HIT Entertainment opened its own toy company: the HIT Toy Company.
+On 8 March 2007, HIT announced they had purchased the Rainbow Magic book franchise with intentions to create a media and consumer lineup for the property.
+On 22 March, HIT acquired S4C's 50% stake in Fireman Sam, taking full ownership in the franchise.
+S4C would remain an executive producer for upcoming seasons and retain all Welsh-language rights to the property.
+In September, HIT and Chellomedia formed a joint venture to run the JimJam children's channel.
+HIT Entertainment opened its own toy company, the HIT Toy Company.
+In October, after failing to supply ITV a new series of Sooty the previous year, HIT announced they had put the Sooty Limited/Bridgefilms venture up for sale, consisting of both Sooty and Magic Adventures of Mumfie, an earlier Britt Allcroft creation.

-In 2008, HIT hired former Nickelodeon executive, Jeffrey D. Dunn, as chief executive and moved DVD distribution from 20th Century Fox to Lionsgate Home Entertainment.
-Dunn drove the company to create new characters, including Mike the Knight, and to revitalize existing brands.
-In February, HIT sold the Guinness World Records brand, acquired through HIT's acquisition of Gullane Entertainment, to Ripley Entertainment.
-They also sold the rights to the Sooty characters and properties to his current presenter, Richard Cadell.
-HIT had put the rights to Sooty up for sale in October 2007.